This policy applies to Early Registration, Open Registration, and Late Registration.

 A Petition to the Refund Policy Form is available on the Web or can be obtained from the office of the Registrar.

-The College will not accept two-party checks.
-Checks written to UVU must have the writer's social security number, local address, and phone number on the face of the check.
+The University does not accept two-party checks.
+Checks written to UVU must have the student’s UV ID number, the payer’s address, and payer’s phone number on the face of the check.
 Two forms of identification are required at all campus check-cashing locations.

-Checks written up to $5 over the amount of the purchase may be cashed at the Bookstore.
+Checks made for an amount larger than the total tuition and fees due will not be accepted.
+Checks written for up to $5 over the amount of the purchase may be cashed at the Bookstore.
 All other campus locations accept checks for amount of purchase (or payment) only.

-A service charge will be assessed on each dishonored check unless the student can document that it was a bank error.
+A service charge will be assessed on each dishonored check unless the payer can document in writing from the bank that it was a bank error.